 Vertical Reciprocating Conveyors (VRCs)

-VRCs are not elevators and can not be used to transport people.
-They have their own national code (ASME B20.1) and are specifically exempt from the national elevator code.
+Industrial vertical lifts are not elevators and can not be used to transport people.
+They have their own national safety code (ASME B20.1) and are specifically exempt from the national elevator code.
 In 1981, PFlow helped change the national safety codes to exempt “material-moving” vertical conveyors from “people-moving” elevator safety regulations.

 See our state-by-state list of codes regulating VRC installation and use.